Yad Vashem: Administration

 In November 2008, Rabbi Yisrael Meir Lau was appointed chairman of Yad Vashem's council, replacing Tommy Lapid.
 The vice chairman of the council is Moshe Kantor.
 Yitzhak Arad was vice chairman until his death on May 6, 2021.
 Elie Wiesel was vice chairman of the council until his death on 2 July 2016.

 Yitzhak Arad served as the chairman of the directorate from 1972 to 1993.
 He was succeeded by Avner Shalev, who served as chairman until February 2021.
 Shalev was succeeded as chairman by Dani Dayan in August 2021.

 The members of the Yad Vashem directorate are Yossi Ahimeir, Daniel Atar, Michal Cohen, Avraham Duvdevani, Boleslaw (Bolek) Goldman, Vera H. Golovensky, Shlomit Kasirer, Yossi Katribas, Yehiel Leket, Dalit Stauber, Zehava Tanne, Shoshana Weinshall, and Dudi Zilbershlag.
 Former deceased members were Matityahu Drobles, Moshe Ha-Elion and Baruch Shub.

 The CEO is Tzvika Fayirizen.
-The Director of the International Institute for Holocaust Research is Dr. Iael Nidam-Orvieto.
-The chair for Holocaust studies is Dan Michman.
-Prof. Yehuda Bauer and Prof. Dina Porat are Senior Academic Advisors.
-Prof. Porat also served as Chief Historian between the years 2011-2022.
+The Director of the International Institute for Holocaust Research is Iael Nidam-Orvieto.
+The chair for Holocaust studies is Dan Michman. and Prof. Dina Porat is Senior Academic Advisor.
+She also served as Chief Historian between the years 2011-2022.
+Prior to that Prof. Yehuda Bauer had that position.

 Objectives

 The aims of Yad Vashem are education, research and documentation, and commemoration.
 Yad Vashem organizes professional development courses for educators both in Israel and throughout the world; develops age-appropriate study programs, curricula, and educational materials for Israeli and foreign schools in order to teach students of all ages about the Holocaust; holds exhibitions about the Holocaust; collects the names of Holocaust victims; collects photos, documents, and personal artifacts; and collects Pages of Testimony memorializing victims of the Holocaust.
 Yad Vashem seeks to preserve the memory and names of the six million Jews murdered during the Holocaust, and the numerous Jewish communities destroyed during that time.
 It holds ceremonies of remembrance and commemoration; supports Holocaust research projects; develops and coordinates symposia, workshops, and international conferences; and publishes research, memoirs, documents, albums, and diaries related to the Holocaust.
 Yad Vashem also honors non-Jews who risked their lives to save Jews during the Holocaust.

 The International Institute for Holocaust Studies at Yad Vashem, founded in 1993, offers guides and seminars for students, teachers, and educators, and develops pedagogic tools for use in the classroom.
-Yad Vashem trains thousands domestic and foreign teachers every year.
+Yad Vashem trains thousands of domestic and foreign teachers every year.